The history of bottles is of course glued to that of labels.

-This image of the cellars at Buckingham Palace showed that the Royal Family still had stock from this brew in 2007!
+This image of the cellars at Buckingham Palace showed that the Royal Family still had stocks of ‘1911 Coronation Ale’ from this brew in 2007!

-However – all was not quite as it seemed, since we always wondered how it was possible that so many 1911 bottles survived intact into the 21st century and the answer was provided by a website visitor in 2020.
+However – all is not quite as it seems, since we always wondered how it was possible that so many 1911 bottles survived intact into the 21st century and the answer was provided by a website visitor in 2020.
 This certificate was issued with these bottles – explaining that they were in fact bottled in 1953 for the coronation of Queen Elizabeth!

 Earlier bottles had no label and the brand of beer was moulded into the glass, with more details on the screw top stopper, this one from the Hastings depot.